 “You know what we should do together?”

 “Um… I’m in high school.
 I get to take college courses for free.
 My boyfriend got shipped off to military school before I found out I was pregnant, and after I told him about the baby on FaceTime, we haven’t spoken since… I’m 16… I turned 16 two weeks ago.”
+I sigh after word vomiting.
 The truth feels good to say.

 We sit in a loud silence for a moment.
 The rain comes down harder.
 Finally, Kim speaks, “You’re so mature for your age!
 You could have fooled me the whole semester and I wouldn’t have known… If you want to fake being older the rest of the semester, I will totally go along with it.”